-The research and instruction librarians at Gordon Library can assist you with a variety of research questions, including how to develop and refine a research topic, how to find and evaluate sources, and how to write citations.
-Their walk-in office hours are Monday – Friday, 8am – 5pm and Saturday, 1pm – 5pm.
-They work in rooms 202A-C on the main floor of the library.
+The research and instruction librarians at Gordon Library can assist you with a variety of research questions, including how to develop and refine a research topic, how to find and evaluate sources, developing search strategies, and how to write citations.
+Their walk-in office hours are Monday – Friday, 8am – 5pm.
+They work in rooms 202A-C (main floor), 208 (main floor) and 310 (3rd floor) of the library.
 You may also schedule a research consultation with a librarian by visiting http://wpi.libcal.com/appointments/.
-Research librarians are also available by email (firstname.lastname@example.org) and chat (click the Chat with Us button on the library homepage: https://www.wpi.edu/library).
+Research librarians are also available by email (email@example.com) and chat (click the Contact Us button on the library homepage:https://www.wpi.edu/library).

 Faculty can use library resources in their classes by placing books and media on reserve in the Gordon Library for limited check out times, or by linking to electronic resources through their Canvas site.
 Find out more about how to place items on reserve for your class or create Canvas eReadings.

 The Gordon Library can help you find open or affordable educational resources for your courses, or assist you in making your self-authored course content open and accessible to a global audience.
 For more information, visit the Open Educational Resources guide.

 Gordon Library offers faculty research support in a variety of forms, including online guides and tutorials and research consultations at the library or at your office.
 Please contact usfor services to faculty in the following areas, or to schedule a consultation.